tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/数据湖存储/数据加速器 GooseFS/部署指南/使用自建集群部署_intl_en.md

 In the `scripts` directory, you can find scripts to configure SSH passwordless logins or deploy GooseFS in batches, which make it easy to deploy a large-scale GooseFS cluster.
 See the batch deployment requirements mentioned above to check whether you can use batch deployment.

-### Introduction to batch deployment tool
+### Introduction to the batch deployment tool

 GooseFS provides scripts in the `scripts` directory for you to configure SSH passwordless logins or deploy GooseFS in batches.
 If the execution conditions are met, you can perform the following steps to batch deploy jobs:
+- Go to the GooseFS decompression directory by running `cd ${GOOSEFS_HOME}`.
 - Configure the hostname or IP address in `conf/masters` and `conf/workers`.
-In addition, complete all configurations for the final production environment.
-- Go to the `scripts` directory and configure the `install.properties` configuration file.
-After this, switch to the `root` account or use `sudo` to run `config_ssh.sh`, so that you can configure passwordless logins for the entire cluster.
+- Go to the `scripts` directory and fill in `SCRIPT_EXEC_USER` and `SCRIPT_EXEC_PASSWORD` in the `commons.sh` script correctly.
+Then, switch to the `root` account or use the `sudo` user to run `config_ssh.sh` to complete the passwordless login configuration of the cluster.
 - Run the `validate_env.sh` tool to validate the configuration of the cluster.
-- Run the `install.sh` script as the `root` account or using `sudo` to start the installation and wait for the installation to complete.
+- Create a soft link to the configuration file directory by running `ln -s conf ~/.goosefs`.
+- Run `goosefs copy .` and `goosefs copy ~/.goosefs` to distribute the GooseFS binary package and configuration file to all nodes.

 After a successful deployment, run `./bin/goosefs-start.sh all SudoMount` to start the entire cluster.
 By default, all running logs will be recorded to `${GOOSEFS_HOME}/logs`.